Copper

 The Gaspé Copper project in Quebec has a rapid development plan to begin mining the inferred 456 million tonnes of ore at 0.31 percent sulfide copper.
 As the gap between available copper supply and growing demand widens, Osisko Metals is well-positioned to help create and strengthen a domestic supply chain for the North American market.

-A preliminary economic assessment (PEA) completed in 2022 indicates the Pine Point project has the potential to become a world-class, high-grade zinc asset, with an after-tax net present value (NPV) of C$602 million and internal rate of return (IRR) of 25 percent.
+A preliminary economic assessment (PEA) completed in 2022 indicates the Pine Point project has the potential to become a world-class, high-grade zinc asset, with an after-tax net present value (NPV) of C$605 million and internal rate of return (IRR) of 25 percent.

-In February 2023, Osisko Metals announced a C$100-million investment agreement with Appian Natural Resources Fund III for a joint venture on the Pine Point Project.
-The agreement includes C$75.3 million of funding for the project and up to C$24.7M in cash payments to Osisko Metals.
+In February 2023, Osisko Metals announced a C$100-million investment agreement with Appian Natural Resources Fund III for a joint venture on the Pine Point project.
+The agreement includes C$75.3 million of funding for the project and up to C$24.7 million in cash payments to Osisko Metals.

 Company Highlights

-• Osisko Metals is an exploration and development company focusing on two base metal assets in Canada containing copper and zinc.
+• Osisko Metals is an exploration and development company focusing on two base metal assets in Canada containing copper and zinc, both past-producing brownfield projects with potential to become significant base metal producers.

 • The Pine Point project in the Northwest Territories has the potential to become a top-ten zinc producer with high-grade zinc concentrates.

-• C$100 million investment agreement with Appian Natural Resources Fund III for a joint venture on the Pine Point Project - including C$75.3 million of funding for the project
+• C$100 million investment agreement with Appian Natural Resources Fund III for a joint venture on the Pine Point project - including C$75.3 million of funding for the project.

 • A management team with expertise throughout the mining industry leads the company toward achieving its goals of supplying the base metals necessary for the clean energy transition.